turri21/TomyTutor_Senhor/Readme.md

 =(TomyTutor_Senhor notes)=-

-Tested: Working Video 720p, 1080p & Sound
+Tested: Working Video 720p, 1080p & Sound.

+Dev notes: Use Quartus 23.1 to synthesize.
 ___
 # [Tomy Tutor](https://wikipedia.org/wiki/Tomy_Tutor) for [MiSTer](https://mister-devel.github.io/MkDocs_MiSTer/)
 This is an FPGA implementation of the Tomy Tutor, Pyuta, and Pyuta Jr. for the MiSTer FPGA platform.